projectcalico/calico/v2.0/getting-started/kubernetes/installation/hosted/k8s-backend/index.md

 ---
-title: Calico without etcd
+title: Etcdless Hosted Install
 ---

-This document describes a way of installing Calico on Kubernetes without requiring access to an etcd cluster for Calico.
+This document describes installing Calico on Kubernetes in a mode that does not require access to an etcd cluster.
 Note that this feature is still experimental and currently comes with a number of limitations, namely:

 - Calico without etcd performs policy enforcement only and does not yet support Calico BGP networking.
 - Calico without etcd does not yet support Calico IPAM.
 It is recommended to use `host-local` IPAM in conjunction with Kubernetes pod CIDR assignments.
 - Calico without etcd does not yet support the full set of `calicoctl` commands.

-[`calico.yaml`](calico.yaml) deploys Calico for network policy on Kubernetes without an etcd cluster.

 ## Try it out